Classic Galapagos: Southern Islands (Grand Queen Beatriz)

 • Is this trip right for you

-This trip involves lots of active adventure and we ask that you read through the itinerary carefully to ensure that this trip is right for you.
+This trip involves lots of active adventure, and we ask that you read through the itinerary carefully to ensure that it is right for you.
 You’ll need to feel comfortable with the included activities and with moving about the boat.
-The cabins and communal areas of the boat are spread over three decks and the steps between the decks are steep.
+The cabins and communal areas of the boat are spread over three decks, and the steps between the decks are steep.

-For getting to small islets, coves and prime snorkelling spots, it is sometimes necessary to use a Zodiac boat (panga).
-You will need to be comfortable climbing in and out of one during wet and dry landings.
+A Zodiac boat (panga) is sometimes necessary to reach small islets, coves, and prime snorkelling spots.
+You must be comfortable climbing in and out of one during wet and dry landings.

 The waters of the Galapagos are generally calm and serene.
 However, there is always the possibility of choppy water at sea.
 Steady sea legs (and a sturdy stomach) will be needed when walking around the boat during bad weather.
 Rain or shine, your trusty crew will always be on hand to assist you.

-Please note that while there is an itinerary in place, some changes may occur due to the weather or because of direction from the local authorities.
-This can happen with little notice so please be prepared for potential modifications to the route or activities.
-A sense of humour and flexibility will ensure you have a fun, relaxing trip through this beautiful part of the world no matter what happens.
+Please note that while there is an itinerary in place, some changes may occur due to the weather or because of directions from the local authorities.
+This can happen with little notice, so please be prepared for potential modifications to the route or activities.
+A sense of humour and flexibility will ensure you have a fun, relaxing trip through this beautiful part of the world, no matter what happens.

 • What policies are in place for Covid-19?